Investing your inheritance: what should you do with it?

 Monitor and adjust your investments

-Unless you have chosen a financial adviser to manage your savings and investments, you will need to regularly review your investment portfolio and make adjustments as needed.
+Unless you have chosen a financial adviser to manage your savings and investments, you must regularly review your investment portfolio and adjust as needed.

 Market conditions and your financial goals may change over time, so it's essential to stay informed and adapt your inheritance investment options accordingly.